When Wisdom Teeth Meet Orthodontics: Clearing Some Common Doubts

 We’re sure you’ve heard of annoying wisdom teeth.
 We also know you’ve already listened that orthodontics serves to model your smile so that you can have better oral health.

-Indeed you are intrigued to know if the result of your orthodontic treatment can be affected when your wisdom teeth come in or if it is best to extract them before starting modeling a functional, beautiful smile.
+Indeed you are intrigued to know if the result of your Irvine orthodontic treatment can be affected when your wisdom teeth come in or if it is best to extract them before starting to model a functional, beautiful smile.

 So, to begin clearing your doubts, first, wisdom teeth “serve no function at all” and, therefore, they are not necessary for you to chew your food.
 Also, wisdom teeth are the last teeth to erupt and reach their stage of root growth when the patient is between 17 and 25 years of age; a little late, right?